 Ankarette Twynyho

-Ankarette Twynyho, also known as Ankarette Twynho, was a 15th-century English woman who lived during a tumultuous period of English history marked by the Wars of the Roses.
-Her life and tragic end are largely connected to the political machinations and power struggles of the time, particularly those involving King Edward IV and Richard III.
+Ankarette Twynyho, also known as Ankarette Twynho, Ankerett Twinnewe, Ankerette Twyniho etc. Was a 15th-century Englishwoman who lived during a tumultuous period of English history marked by the Wars of the Roses.
+Her life and tragic death are connected to the political machinations and power struggles of the time, particularly those involving George, Duke of Clarence, and the broader rivalries within the House of York.

 Early Life

-Ankarette Twynyho's exact birth date is unknown, but she was born into a family with connections to the English aristocracy.
-Her family, the Twynyhos, were from Gloucestershire and had ties to the local gentry.
-There is limited information about her early life, which was typical for women of her social standing during this period.
+Ankarette Twynyho's exact birth date is unknown but believed to be c.
+1412, she was probably born in Cheshire or Staffordshire, into a family with connections to the Somerset English gentry.
+Her family, the Twynyhos, were from Gloucestershire, and her social position afforded her some prominence in local society.
+There is limited information about her early life, as is typical for women of her social standing during this period.

 Marriage and Family